PSPDFKit/react-native/README.md

 #### Getting Started

+**Note:** If you want to integrate PSPDFKit using CocoaPods, use [these instructions](ios/cocoapods.md) instead.

-Lets create a simple app that integrates `PSPDFKit.framework` and uses the `react-native-pspdfkit` module.
+Let's create a simple app that integrates `PSPDFKit.framework` and uses the `react-native-pspdfkit` module.

 1. Make sure `react-native-cli` is installed: `yarn global add react-native-cli`
 2. Create the app with `react-native init YourApp`.